Downtown Parking Garage Project Information

 Upcoming Downtown Projects

-The Biddeford City Council has approved a proposal for an ADA Access and Easement Agreement and Credit Enhancement with Riverdam, LLC.
-The proposed mixed-use project includes 13,300 square feet of commercial space, as well as 70 units of housing.
+The Biddeford City Council approved a proposal for an ADA Access and Easement Agreement and Credit Enhancement with Draft Room, LLC to renovate the Riverdam Mill.
+Building permits for the first phase of the project were issued in January 2020.
+The mixed-use project will include 13,300 square feet of commercial space, as well as 70 units of housing.
 Ten percent of those housing units will be restricted for the next 20 years as affordable housing.
 Per the agreement, the City will receive permanent easements to the land between the Riverdam building and the river wall to expand the RiverWalk, as well as permanent ADA access for the RiverWalk via the building’s elevators.
 The RiverWalk project, which will open up public access to the river and provide necessary pedestrian connections through the downtown, is reliant on these easements in order to move forward.
 A conceptual rendering of the proposed project is included below.
 For more information about this project, please click here.

-Lincoln Mill Manager, LLC, a partnership between Eric Chinburg and Tim Harrington, is beginning work a redevelopment project of the 165-year-old Lincoln Mill.
+LHL Holdings, LLC, a partnership between Eric Chinburg and Tim Harrington, is beginning work a redevelopment project of the 165-year-old Lincoln Mill.
 Upon completion, The Lincoln will feature apartments with deluxe amenities, as well as a boutique hotel featuring a rooftop pool with a bar.
 The project will also include an 11,000 square-foot Quest Fitness gym, a 5,000 square-foot Batson River Social Club restaurant and 7,000 square feet of rentable commercial space.
 The project will bring 150 permanent jobs to the market and over 115 tradesman will work on the project throughout the construction period.
-Lincoln Mill Manager, LLC is expected to invest over $40 million in order to complete the project as approved.
+LHL Holdings, LLC is expected to invest over $40 million in order to complete the project as approved.
+The City’s Code Enforcement Office issued building permits to LHL Holdings, LLC for the first phase of this project on January 13, 2020.
 See this press release for more information about the project.